Network

 11111111.11111111.11111111.00000000

-Validate whether a target IP is inside a given subnet for policy and routing checks.
+Confirm whether a target IP falls inside a given subnet, useful for firewall rule audits, allowlists, and callback reviews.

 How to use